On the Enumeration Complexity of Unions of Conjunctive Queries: Preliminaries

 \subsubsection{Computational Model}

-The size of the input to most of our problems is measured only by the size of the database instance $I$.
-We denote by $\encode{o}$ the size of an object $o$ (i.e., the number of integers required to store it), whereas $|o|$ is its cardinality.
-Let $I$ be a database over a schema $\calS=(\calR,\Delta)$.
-Flum et al. describe a reasonable encoding $\encode{I}$ of the database as a word over integers bound by $\max\{|\idom|,max_{R\in\calR}{|R^I|}\}$~\cite{DBLP:journals/jacm/FlumFG02}.
-In this paper we adopt the \emph{Random Access Machine} (RAM) model with uniform cost measure.
-For an input of size $n$, every register is of length $\calO(\log(n))$.
+In this article, we adopt the \emph{Random Access Machine} (RAM) model with uniform-cost measure and word length $\Theta(\log(n))$ on input of size $n$.
 Operations such as addition of the values of two registers or concatenation can be performed in constant time.
-In contrast to the Turing model of computation, the RAM model with uniform cost measure can retrieve the content of any register via its unique address in constant time.
-This enables the construction of large lookup tables that can be queried within constant time.
+In contrast to the Turing model of computation, the RAM model with uniform-cost measure can retrieve the content of any register via its unique address in constant time.

-We use a variant of the RAM model named DRAM~\cite{DBLP:journals/amai/Grandjean96}, where the values stored in registers are at most $n^c$ for some fixed integer $c$.
-As a consequence, the amount of available memory is polynomial in $n$.